WalaSaif/FaceDetect/README.md

 - Set image destination folders path in lines 9,10
 - run *python3 face_detect_cv3.py images*

-If you want to understand how the code works, the detaisls are here: https://realpython.com/blog/python/face-recognition-with-python/
+If you want to understand how the code works, the details are here: https://realpython.com/blog/python/face-recognition-with-python/

 Update: Now supports OpenCV3.
 This change has been made by furetosan ( https://github.com/furetosan) and tested on Linux.